leeper/opinioncourse/README.md

 * [Week 2 notes](Notes/Week2.md)
 * [Week 3 notes](Notes/Week3.md)

-Following a summing up of the day's discussions, each class will end with a "preview" lecture of the next week's reading materials"
+Following a summing up of the day's discussions, each class will end with a "preview" lecture of the next week's reading materials
 * [Week 1](Slides/Lecture1-2.pdf)
 * [Week 2](Slides/Lecture2-2.pdf)
 * Week 3 (To be posted before class)